7 Steps to Crafting a Powerful Customer Engagement Plan for 2024

 Here's a list of tactics that'll allow you to deepen relationships with your existing customers and maximize their lifetime value:

-• Loyalty programs: Rewarding regular customers not only recognizes their continued support but also encourages repeat business.
+- Loyalty programs: Rewarding loyal customers not only recognizes their continued support but also encourages repeat business.
 Think of coffee shops offering a free beverage after ten purchases.
 This could be achieved through personalized offers, customer loyalty programs, or exclusive events.

 Tactics to re-engage dormant customers